parsafaramarzi/Assortment-of-Mini-ML-Projects/README.md

 ## 🚀 Try It Out on Google Colab

-You can experiment with the code directly in your browser without setup:
+You can experiment with the code directly in your browser without any setup:

 👉 [**Open the Colab Notebook**](https://colab.research.google.com/drive/1hb5CcUgi0QXym9RUFIm1-3BWEvNqPp26?usp=sharing)